AIRES Flight 8250: Passengers and crew

 There were contradictory reports as to how many people were aboard the aircraft.
 Reports range from 121 passengers and six crew members, 131 passengers and crew, and at least 127 people aboard.
 The report of 131 people was further broken down as 121 adult passengers and four minors.
 Reports the day after the accident settled on 131 people aboard: 125 passengers and six crew.

 One early report stated that 114 people were injured in the crash, and that of 99 passengers taken to the Amor de Patria Hospital on San Andrés, only four had had major injuries.
 Reports a day later settled on a figure of 119 people being taken to local hospitals, mostly with minor injuries.
-Thirteen survivors, including four with serious injuries, were flown to Bogota for treatment.
+Thirteen survivors, including four with serious injuries, were flown to Bogotá for treatment.

 Initial reports indicated one fatality, an elderly lady dying of a heart attack.
 The final fatality count was two.
 Autopsy revealed that a 68-year-old woman had a ruptured aorta and ruptured liver.
 She died on the way to the hospital.
 The second fatality was a 10-year-old girl; she sustained substantial brain damage and died 16 days after the accident.

 One report stated that the passenger list included six Americans, five Mexicans, four Brazilians, four Ecuadorians, and two Germans with the rest being Colombians.
 Another report stated there were three Americans aboard.
 A later report put the number of non-Colombians aboard as "at least 16."